ajchapman777/atlas-web_back_end/README.md

-These are the solutions to the tasks in project ES6 Basic
+These are the solutions to all of the projects in ES6